-- Samantha Power

 CORE Advocacy © ALL RIGHTS RESERVED.

 EEOICPA requires that claimants fulfill an arduous burden of proof before a claim will be approved.
 A claimant must prove employment, the toxic chemicals or radionuclides to which s/he was exposed, and provide scientific data establishing causal links between their exposures and particular diagnoses.
 Over the course of 60+ years, many worker and facility records have been lost or destroyed.
-Department of Labor (DOL) imposes challenging time frames on claimants to provide the information, and in many cases, families of deceased workers don't know how to begin to unravel the mysteries of the past, since across the nuclear complex, our nation's security relied on the secrecy of its workers.
+Department of Labor (DOL) imposes challenging time frames on claimants to provide the information, and in many cases, families of deceased workers don't know how to begin to unravel the mysteries of the past.
+Across the nuclear complex, our nation's security relied on the secrecy of its workers, and often, surviving family members have many questions but few answers.
 CORE Advocacy works with advocates, site historians, toxicologists, and has access to research databases where historical information can help piece together the past.
 We have established relationships with agency representatives who are familiar with our efforts and desires to assist claimants.
 We know who to contact and where to look for information that could be vital to your EEOICPA claim.
 When you work with CORE Advocacy, you have the support and resources of advocates and others across the country.

 Many workers kept work-related mementos and memorabilia throughout their employment.
 They may have held onto their work badges, time cards, check stubs, photographs, notes, memos, or commendation certificates and awards.
 Any of these items, no matter how seemingly insignificant, could be instrumental in proving work location or job duties, which could be further traced to workplace exposures.
 CORE Advocacy can help you determine the significance of such items; in some cases, we'll even help you go through your garage to find them!

 At some facilities, more may be understood about site history than at others.
 Some sites have certain classifications, known as "Special Exposure Cohorts," which enable EEOICPA claimants to qualify for benefits and compensation with greater ease by lessening the burden of proof placed upon them.
-Other facilities, like Santa Susana Field Laboratory (at left), are considered to be complex sites with convoluted history, making it more difficult to determine where workers were employed or exposed to radiation and toxic chemicals.
+Other facilities, like Santa Susana Field Laboratory (at left), are considered to be complex sites with difficult history.
 At times, EEOICPA policy has been based on inaccurate information that must be corrected.
+CORE Advocacy understands how the information must be provided, and has seen representatives of DOL, DOE and NIOSH work together to correct outstanding issues when they are properly identified and brought to their attention.

 CORE Advocacy challenges existing EEOICPA policy when site history demands legislative correction.
 We fight for workers whose claims are difficult due to site complexities that require concerted research and effort to prove.
-Our goal is to help workers, and to improve EEOICPA so that it can function in the way that Congress intended; to end the need for workers to require advocates and Authorized Representatives, and to provide workers with our help until that can be accomplished.
+Our goal is to help workers, and to improve EEOICPA so that it can function in the way that Congress intended; to end the need for workers to require advocates and Authorized Representatives.
+In the meantime, we are here to provide our help.

 At some facilities, site history must be corrected as more information is revealed, resulting in a need to change legislation.